Cognitive neuroscience: Notable perspectives

-One of the predecessors to cognitive neuroscience was phrenology, a pseudoscientific approach that claimed that behavior could be determined by the shape of the scalp.
-In the early 19th century, Franz Joseph Gall and J. G. Spurzheim believed that the human brain was localized into approximately 35 different sections.
-In his book, The Anatomy and Physiology of the Nervous System in General, and of the Brain in Particular, Gall claimed that a larger bump in one of these areas meant that that area of the brain was used more frequently by that person.
-This theory gained significant public attention, leading to the publication of phrenology journals and the creation of phrenometers, which measured the bumps on a human subject's head.
-While phrenology remained a fixture at fairs and carnivals, it did not enjoy wide acceptance within the scientific community.
-The major criticism of phrenology is that researchers were not able to test theories empirically.

 Localizationist view

 The localizationist view was concerned with mental abilities being localized to specific areas of the brain rather than on what the characteristics of the abilities were and how to measure them.
 Studies performed in Europe, such as those of John Hughlings Jackson, supported this view.
 Jackson studied patients with brain damage, particularly those with epilepsy.
 He discovered that the epileptic patients often made the same clonic and tonic movements of muscle during their seizures, leading Jackson to believe that they must be caused by activity in the same place in the brain every time.
 Jackson proposed that specific functions were localized to specific areas of the brain, which was critical to future understanding of the brain lobes.

 Aggregate field view

 According to the aggregate field view, all areas of the brain participate in every mental function.

 Pierre Flourens, a French experimental psychologist, challenged the localizationist view by using animal experiments.
 He discovered that removing the cerebellum (brain) in rabbits and pigeons affected their sense of muscular coordination, and that all cognitive functions were disrupted in pigeons when the cerebral hemispheres were removed.
 From this he concluded that the cerebral cortex, cerebellum, and brainstem functioned together as a whole.
 His approach has been criticised on the basis that the tests were not sensitive enough to notice selective deficits had they been present.